-Popular ex-Peloton instructor alleges executive mocked him for being Irish and seeking Covid exemption
+Popular Ex-Peloton Instructor Alleges Executive Mocked Him for Being Irish and Seeking COVID Exemption

-A popular former Peloton instructor sued the company for $1.8 million Wednesday, alleging an executive disparaged his Irish ethnicity and ridiculed him for seeking a Covid-19 vaccine exemption.
+A popular former Peloton instructor sued the company for $1.8 million on Oct.
+12, alleging an executive disparaged his Irish ethnicity and ridiculed him for seeking a COVID-19 vaccine exemption.

 In a complaint filed in Manhattan civil court, Daniel McKenna — known on his social media platforms as “Irish Yanks” — also alleges Chief Content Officer Jennifer Cotter said he could be fired for taking short-term disability leave after a work-related injury and surgery.